HerzogVonWiesel/TexToMatO/README.md

 * `Import textures from base in material` : Searches for an already existing texture in the selected materials and finds the missing ones from the texture folder
   * `Derive texture folder from base` : If OFF, you can specify which folder to read the textures from instead of automatically deriving it from the base texture in the material
   * `Delete base texture in material`: Deletes the already existing texture in the material to not end up with duplicate texture nodes.
+  * `Rename material based on texture`: Renames the material to the base texture's base name.
 ---
 * `Normal options`
   * `Flip Y` : Toggles the option to flip the Y channel of the normal.
 This is useful when working with DirectX vs. OpenGL normal maps.